syncfusion-content/xamarin-docs/Xamarin/SfRangeSlider/Range.md

 {% endtabs %}

-### RangeEnd
+## RangeEnd

-Gets and sets the end value of the Range.
+Gets and sets the end value of the range.

 {% tabs %}